dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-18-01-p01-b.png" alt="1060-18-01-p01-b.png" width="50%" height="50%">
 </p>

-: warning: In SQL, "joining tables" means combining data from two or more tables.
+> :warning: In SQL, "joining tables" means combining data from two or more tables.
 A table join creates a temporary table showing the data from the joined tables.

 #### Joining Tables

+Rather than storing the customer name in both tables, the orders table contains a reference to the customer ID that appears in the customers table.
+This approach is more efficient, as opposed to storing the same text values in both tables.

+In order to be able to select the corresponding data from both tables, we will need to join them on that condition.

+> :warning: Tap continue to see how!

 #### Joining Tables